Home / Grants Directory / Social Enterprise Grants

 Build Your Impact Framework

 Develop a Theory of Change and identify 2–3 measurable outcomes before you start writing applications.
 Use Canada's Common Approach to Impact Measurement.
 Collect baseline data now — you'll need it for every application, and you can't measure change without a starting point.
+Budget 4–6 weeks for this process if you're starting from scratch.

 3